MarcinMoskala/DeckMarkdown/README.md

 And this {text} number is {2}
 ```

-The cards generated from that are the following:
+The notes generated from that are the following:

 ```
 Card.Cloze(text = "This is text {{c1::1}}"),